 You may include all your childrens’ details, including those who are preschool and those who are no longer liable for compulsory schooling.
 Then the Trust has all the details of the children, and you need not complete a form again later.
 Children are liable for compulsory schooling from the first school day of the year in which they turn 7, up till the last school day of the year in which they turn 15.
 Many homeschoolers prefer to remain members of the Trust till all the children have finished school, so that they have the services of the Trust available, should they encounter problems to be allowed in a tertiary institution.

 How shall we know if our application with the Trust has been accepted?

 You’ll receive a letter acknowledging receipt.
-Subsequently, after the application has been approved and processed, you will receive an official letter of confirmation of your membership, as well as a members’ pack, containing an emergency number.
+Subsequently, after the application has been approved and processed, you will receive a letter requesting you to upload your proof of payment or proof of stop order.
+You then will receive an official letter of confirmation of your membership, as well as a link to your members’ pack, containing an emergency number.